fyrfli/expanding-cards/README.md

 ---

-Next up: Redesigning it on my own to be responsive.
+Next up: Redesigning it on my own to be responsive since that was not a requirement for completion of the project.